-Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad
+Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Phase